Associate Professor of Spanish, Advisor - Spanish (A-G)

 Biography

 Dr. Emily Joy Clark is an Associate Professor in the Department of Modern Languages and Literatures at Sonoma State University.
 Emily completed her Ph.D. in Hispanic Literature at the University of North Carolina at Chapel Hill in May 2016.
 Her dissertation, titled “Gambling in the Nineteenth-Century Latin American Social Imaginary,” focused on economic questions in literature of the independence era in Latin America.
-While she specializes in Latin American Literature of the late colonial period and the nineteenth century, Emily is a generalist with a broad background covering topics throughout Latin America and Spain prior to the twentieth century in both her publications and teaching.
-Her research interests include transatlantic women’s writing of the Golden Ages, the Colonial Period, and the nineteenth century, the Latin American essay, Romanticism, and economic questions in literature.
-Prior to her Ph.D., Emily earned her M.A. in Hispanic Literature at UNC Chapel Hill (2011), her M.A.T. in Curriculum and Instruction at the University of Memphis (2008), and her B.A. in Spanish and Psychology at Rhodes College (2006).
-Before coming to Sonoma State, Emily taught a variety of Spanish language and literature courses, first at the high school level for two years in Memphis City Schools and later at the college level for six years at the University of North Carolina at Chapel Hill.
+While she specializes primarily in Latin American Literature of the late colonial period, independence, and the nineteenth century more broadly, Emily is intrigued by many topics throughout Latin America and Spain prior to the twentieth century.
+Her research interests include women's writing, Latin American fiction and essays, Romanticism, Gothic literature, and literary representations of economic topics.
+Prior to her Ph.D., Emily earned her M.A. in Hispanic Literature at UNC Chapel Hill (2011), her M.A. in Teaching at the University of Memphis (2008), and her B.A. in Spanish and Psychology at Rhodes College (2006).
+Before coming to Sonoma State, Emily taught a variety of Spanish courses, first at the high school level for two years in Memphis City Schools and later at the college level for six years at the University of North Carolina at Chapel Hill.
 She has a variety of conference presentations and publications in top-tier journals in her field, including Letras Femeninas, Decimonónica, and Revista de Estudios Hispánicos.

 What I Do At SSU